kevinohara80/ayah-sfdc/README.md

 # ayah-sfdc

-Add "are you a human?" to visualforce pages
+Add [are you a human](http://areyouahuman.com/) to visualforce pages

 ## Setup